TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/GeneralPrinciples/PageTree/Index.rst

 Create New Pages With Drag and Drop
 ===================================

-You can also create new pages using drag'n'drop.
+You can also create new pages using drag and drop.

 .. rst-class:: bignums

-1. Clicking on the "Create new pages" icon (top left)
+1. Clicking on the "Create new pages" icon (top left of the page tree)

-2. Drag and drop a "Standard" page to its location in the page tree.
+2. Drag and drop a "Standard" page to its desired location in the page tree.

    .. figure:: ../../Images/PageTreeDragndop1.png